SUPERCHARGE YOUR ONLINE VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 SCENE 6 – ESCAPE FROM NEPTUNE

 [Exterior shot: The spacecraft rockets out of Neptune’s pull.
-Blue storm clouds crash together below.
-The robotic arms retract.
-The diamond capsule glows in containment.]
+Blue storm clouds crash together below, forming violent maelstroms.
+The robotic arms retract with a series of hydraulic clicks.
+The diamond capsule glows faintly inside containment, reflecting the ambient blue of the planet’s storms.]

 SCENE 7 – INTERSTELLAR SPACE